 Here are some other places that I found to be interesting to visit:

-Diaporos is an island off the coast of Vourvourou on Sithonia peninsula and it is the largest island in the entire archipelago.
+Diaporos is an island off the coast of Vourvourou on the Sithonia peninsula and it is the largest island in the entire archipelago.

 The bay is deep enough for small yachts to enter, and the natural beauty of the location is simply astonishing!

-The kayak takes about 2 hours to paddle around the island, if you are in shape.
+Kayaking takes about 2 hours to paddle around the island, if you are in shape.
 But to be honest, after I imagined how burned I would be after 2 hours of being exposed to the sun on a kayak, we decided to go for a boat.

 How nice would it be to rent a boat for a day, cruise around the island and stop in some isolated beautiful spots for a swim or a picnic?

-Apparently, you do NOT need the license to drive a boat, as they have small motors, but please be careful and listen to the safety instructions attentively (especially the part when they explain where the reefs are).
+Apparently, you do NOT need a license to drive a boat, as they have small motors, but please be careful and listen to the safety instructions attentively (especially the part when they explain where the reefs are).

 Now, about the pleasant part – it was definitely the most fun thing we did in Halkidiki!